HCDigitalScholarship/intervals/sections/11_Pandas.md

 ### Rename columns in the DataFrame

-Executing the following line of code will rename the column named '[Superious]' to 'Cantus'.
+Executing the first line of code below will rename the column named '[Superious]' to 'Cantus'.
 More than one column name could be changed by adding more commands formatted as `'existingColumnName':'newColumnName'` within the curly brackets, separated by commas.
+Executing the second line of code below will rename the existing column named '[Superious]' to 'Canuts', and rename the existing column named 'Altus' to 'Alto'.
 > mel.rename(columns = {'[Superious]':'Cantus'})
-> mel.rename(columns = {'[Superious]':'Cantus', 'Altus':'This is now called Alto'})
+> mel.rename(columns = {'[Superious]':'Cantus', 'Altus':'Alto'})

-### Stack all the columns on top of each other to get one list of all the notes
+### Stack all the columns on top of each other to get one list of all the notes.
+[Flattens table into a single column, but still differentiates based on voice]

 > mel.stack()

-### Stack and count the number of unique values (which will tell us how many different intervals appear in this piece)
+### Stack and count the number of unique values (which will tell us how many different intervals appear in this piece accross all voices, since they are all now in a single column)

 > mel.stack().nunique()